On a heavy day, the state has to shift before the action can.

 What is the Warm-Up in Beginary?

 The Warm-Up is a short on-ramp ritual.
-Instead of asking you to start cold, it moves you first: stand up, breathe, shift your body for a moment.
+Instead of asking you to start cold, it offers you something small and physical first: drink a glass of water, walk to another room and back, do 10 jumping jacks, clear your desk surface.
 It lowers the activation energy of beginning, so the task feels a little lighter when you get to it.
 It's built for the days when going straight to the work isn't possible.

 How long is a warm-up?